Risk Reward

 Great balance doesn’t pick sides; it SERVES the whole ladder.
 Designers often frame this through two ideas: skill floor and skill ceiling.

 Skill Floor means the barrier to entry.
-Can a newcomer grab a character and contribute within minutes, or do they flounder like a button-mashing extra in a fighting game?
-A low floor equals accessibility.
+Can a newcomer grab a character and contribute within minutes, or do they just flail around like they’re button-mashing their way through a fighting game?
+Low floor.
+Accessibility.
+That’s what it buys you.

-Skill Ceiling is the opposite end: how far mastery can stretch.
+Skill ceiling’s the opposite end of that spectrum, it’s how far mastery can actually stretch.
 Does practice unlock deeper combos, tighter timing, smarter reads?
-A high ceiling fuels esports dreams.
+When a game’s got a high ceiling, it fuels esports dreams.
+Players keep grinding because there’s always another layer to discover.

 Compare two designs: